pascal-fb-martin/echttp/README.md

 For example if one defines a static route from /static to /home/doe/public, the URI /static/fancy/interface.html will route to /home/doe/public/fancy/interface.html.

 As soon as a static route has been declared, the extension takes over the root URI "/".
 If the root URI is requested, the extension seaches for file index.html in every path provided and returns the content of the first one found.

+This function returns the route descriptor or -1 on failure.
+This route descriptor can be used to protect the whole path.